nus-cs2113-AY2324S1/ip/README.md

 6. Type the command in the command box and press Enter to execute it.
    Some example commands you can try:

-   - list : Lists all tasks.
+   - `list` : Lists all tasks.
-   - todo buy groceries: Adds a todo buy groceries to the list of tasks. deadline event
+   - `todo buy groceries` : Adds a todo buy groceries to the list of tasks.
-   - delete 2 : Deletes the 2nd task shown in the current list.
+   - `delete 2` : Deletes the 2nd task shown in the current list.
-   - mark 2: Marks the 2nd task shown in the current list as done.
-   - unmark 2: Marks the 2nd task shown in the current list as not done.
+   - `mark 2` : Marks the 2nd task shown in the current list as done.
-   - find book: Finds tasks that contains the keyword `book` and displays it.
+   - `find book` : Finds tasks that contains the keyword `book` and displays it.
-   - bye : Exits the app.
+   - `bye` : Exits the app.

 7. Refer to the Features below for details of each command.